Your Ultimate Guide to Copilot (with tips to implement + maximize benefits!)

 • What is Copilot for Microsoft 365?

-• Organizational benefits of Microsoft Copilot
+• Organizational benefits of Microsoft Copilot:

 • How Copilot can help organizations search + discover quality information